 The delivery and client tiers are where additional per-channel (omnichannel) and application specific logic can be handled.
 Systems in the delivery tier could be transformational, like HTML rendering, or provide routing, forward-proxy caching, and even enforcement of channel-specific security mechanisms.

 The explicit and external nature of microservice communication flips the complexity of traditional system on its head.
-Careful selection and development of your microservice architecture communication patterns will have huge benefits for your team's productivity.
+Careful selection and development of your microservice architecture communication patterns will have huge benefits for your team's productivity and your company's digital strategy.
 Considering the risks of compounding failure will guide you to better service definitions, built around clear capabilities.
 Lastly, utilizing a four-tier architecture can create clarity by defining where service coupling takes place while allowing for optimal failure tolerance on a case-by-case basis.